abailly/abailly.github.io/posts/essence.md

 date: 2013-11-10
 ------------

+# On Out of the Tar Pit

 Some thoughts on accidental vs. essential complexity triggered while reading [Out of the Tar Pit](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.93.8928) by Peter Marks and Ben Moseley

 * Quoting [Brooks](http://en.wikipedia.org/wiki/The_Mythical_Man-Month) they separate *Essential* from *Accidental* complexity:
   * "Essential complexity is inherent in, and the essence of, the problem (as seen by the users)"
   * "Accidental complexity is all the rest - complexity with which the development team would not have to deal in the ideal world (eg. complexity arising from performance issues and from suboptimal language and infrastructure)"
 * This is actually not Brooks' definition of accident and essence, and it seems I can trace back this misunderstanding to [another definition by N.Ford](http://www.ibm.com/developerworks/java/library/j-eaed1/index.html).
 * Brooks actually talks about the *essential complexity* of *software development*, irrespective of the problem or usage software is put to use: